Roger-Wu/remove-apple-books-citation/README.md

 2. Install Python3 and pip3: `brew install python3`
 3. (optional) Install [pyperclip](https://pypi.org/project/pyperclip/): `pip install pyperclip`

 There may have been python3 in your mac.
+Probably at `/usr/bin/python3`.

 The python3 installed with Homebrew may not be the default `python3` used in automator shell scripts.